-The recoverable amount of the Canadian and Australian branches as CGUs is determined based on a value-in-use calculation, which uses cash flow projections based on forward projections approved by management, covering a five-year period, discounted to April 30, 2024.
+The recoverable amount of the CGUs is determined based on a value-in-use calculation, which uses cash flow projections based on forward projections approved by management, covering a five-year period, discounted to April 30, 2025.
 Cash flows beyond that period have been extrapolated using a steady 2% per annum growth rate.

-Key assumptions
+Kev assumptions